qmtran/openstack-labs/lab-00/README.md

         After you have added this file, save and exit.
 If this is your first time working with nano, press (CTRL + o), press ENTER, then press (CTRL + x)

-  0. Add compute's internal IP to jumper's /etc/hosts
+  0. Log into compute and learn the internal IP address

     From the jumper box, issue the following command to log into compute.
 If prompted, respond with 'yes' to import the new key.